mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/storage/static-local-volume/index.md

 navigationTitle: Provision a static local volume
 title: Provision a static local volume
 menuWeight: 15
-excerpt: Learn how to provision a static local volume for a Konvoy cluster
+excerpt: Learn how to provision a static local volume for a DKP cluster
 beta: false
 enterprise: false
 ---